fshowalter/movielog-archive/reviews/the-bloody-judge-1970.md

 Making things even worse, Lee and Franco disagreed on how Jeffreys should be played.
 Lee wanted to be faithful to history, while Franco wanted something, well, else.
 As a result Lee seems to be acting in a different movie.
 His performance engaging but it doesn't fit the film around it.

 On the plus side, the Portuguese locations do a good job doubling for 17th century England.
 But it's a bad sign when the making-of extra on the DVD is more interesting than the movie itself.

+It's blah blah blah England and Lord Jeffreys is the highest judge in the land.
+King James has a tenuous hold on the throne.
+James orders Jeffreys to quell the rebellion.
+To do so, Jeffreys metes out death sentences without mercy.
+For merely witnessing a pagan ritual, Jeffreys condems young Alice as a witch and sentences her to death.
+Mary, Alice's sister, comes to beg for Alice's life but refuses Jeffreys' sexual advances.
+Alice is burned at the stake.
+Jeffreys becomes obsessed with Mary, who has taken up with Harry, the son of Lord Wessex, a political rival.